Banging Toolbox

 Vaughan Bushnell 606M 28oz 18 inch handle milled face forged steel hammer

-• This Vaughan framing hammers has a milled face with a polished head.
+• This Vaughan framing hammers comes with a milled face with a polished head.

 • White straight grain hickory handle.